The Guggenheim of New York: A window into the Soul of Art

 To avoid this type of insanity all together, I would stay away from the museums on the weekend and go as early as you can during the week, while still having an enjoyable experience (I know, I hate getting up at the crack of dawn on vacation too.
 I always want to sleep late because I can’t in normal life.).

-And give yourself enough time to take a lot of pictures because the architecture of the building is amazing, and that’s putting it mildly.
+Be sure to give yourself enough time to take a lot of pictures because the architecture of the building is amazing, and that’s putting it mildly.
 I mean, I don’t know much about architecture, but I know this

 place is really cool.
 LoL.